AkihimaTomoya/CheckAttendance/README.md

-# Face Recognition Realtime Server
+# Face Recognition Realtime

 This project provides a FastAPI-based server for **real-time face detection and recognition** with webcam streaming and a modern web UI.
+It uses a custom YOLOv8s model for face detection and ArcFace for recognition, enhanced with a new preprocessing method.

 ---